-You buy your kids a new toy although you have been needed new socks and shoes for months.
+You buy your kids a new toy although you have needed new socks and shoes for months.

 I bet the list could go on and on.
 Since you are so selfless with your family, you deserve to be taken care of too.

 Unfortunately, we can’t make others take care of us, so that leaves one person in charge of your well-being – YOU!

 Yes, you are the only one that can start a self-care routine and you are the only one that can make it happen.

 So make a choice to choose yourself today and add some self-care to your “To-do” list so you can feel taken care of and loved.
 Make sure to be kind to yourself.
 You can put yourself first today and every day.

 I’m sure you have heard the old analogy of putting your oxygen mask on first.
 Although old and probably overused, it still holds true in most cases of motherhood.
 Why?
 Because if you are not well taken care of and you start to feel undoubtedly depleted, everyone else in the house dramatically suffers.
 Trust me, I have been there, precious mama.
 I have put my sweet family first often, but the mama that presents in return is not always the prettiest version of me.